wavefrontHQ/docs/pages/doc/tracing_apdex.md

 * Using the **Application Configuration** page.
 * Using the legend on the application status page that has the application map, table view, or grid view.

+{% include note.html  content="When the response time threshold (T) of a service is updated, the Apdex score is recalculated using the new T."%}

 ### Update the Application Configuration Page

 Follow these steps: